Isac-E-Perez/Cleaning-US-Census-Data/README.md

 ### Results:

-The goal of this project is to demonstrate that I have knowledge in how to clean and tidy datasets that were just collected.
+The goal of this project is to demonstrate that I have knowledge in how to clean and tidy datasets that were just collected and get them ready for data analysis.

 I could see that all of the datasets have similar aspects in the save file name.
 I could take advantage of this when reading the files.
 It is easier to inspect datasets stored when the files have a data frame.I could read each file in *files* into a data frame using *lapply* and save the result to *df_list*